CPL. PETER R. ROBINSON: Lost to shadows of time in the Pacific

 Young Peter had come along on Nov.
 27, 1926 and George Morrison Robertson, the Robertsons’ second and final child, would be born in 1931.

 After graduating Irvington High in June 1944, but before he turned 18, Peter joined the Westchester Squadron of the Civil Air Patrol as a cadet and visited the U.S. Army’s Mitchel Field on Long Island in July 1944.
-The decommissioned site is now the home of Nassau Veterans Memorial Coliseum, about 7 miles east of Queens.
+The decommissioned site is now the home of Nassau Veterans Memorial Coliseum, some seven miles east of Queens.
 A story in the local Irvington Gazette newspaper about the trip said the cadets were getting a taste of army life that they’d fully encounter whenever called to active duty after their 18th birthdays.
 Robertson would have turned 18 on July 20, 1944.

-After completing his training in Amarillo, young Robertson, still 18, took leave from the end of September through the first two weeks of October 1945 in Irvington before departing for a new assignment at Ogden (Utah) Air Depot’s Hill Field about 30 miles from Salt Lake City, a center for aircraft repair and refurbishment.
+After completing his training in Amarillo, young Robertson, still 18, took leave from the end of September through the first two weeks of October 1945 to visit Irvington before departing for a new assignment at Ogden (Utah) Air Depot’s Hill Field about 30 miles from Salt Lake City, a center for aircraft repair and refurbishment.

-EPILOGUE: Records are kept by date, location and number of fatalities of B-17G Flying Fortresses and B-29 Superfortresses of the type on which Pvt.
+EPILOGUE: Records are kept by date, location and number of fatalities of B-17G Flying Fortresses and B-29 Superfortresses of the type on which Cpl.
 Robertson would’ve flown his final fateful mission, but none appear to coincide with his ill-fated flight.

 Links to similar personal stories about Irvington heroes who gave their lives for their country*